-The School of Music at Arizona State University is considered one of the top music schools in the country.
-They feature nationally and internationally, and guest artists as faculty.
+The School of Music at Arizona State University recently merged with the dance and theatre schools and they are now the ASU School of Music, Dance and Theatre.
+Considered one of the top music schools in the country, they feature nationally and internationally, and guest artists as faculty.
 The key goal is to inspire and empower students to be their creative best.

 The school offers a cutting-edge curriculum that inspires engagement and creativity.
 Students will find the opportunity to: